 |14 days every 13 weeks

-The first “bleed-free” HRT contained a man-made hormone known as Tibolone which, when taken every day, had the combined effects of oestrogen and progestogen.
-Studies have shown that Tibolone relieves all menopausal symptoms, prevents bone loss, and even improves interest in sex.
+The first “bleed-free” HRT contained a synthetic hormone known as Tibolone which, when taken every day, had the combined effects of oestrogen, progestogen and testosterone.
+Tibolone relieves menopausal symptoms, prevents bone loss, and may improve interest in sex.
 Tibolone, like other continuous therapies, is normally prescribed at least 12 months after the last menstrual period, so many women switch to these continuous types after taking a sequential HRT.
 Tibolone has also been shown to be particularly useful in women who are known to have endometriosis and fibroids as it does not appear to stimulate these conditions.